Caribou Survival Adaptations:

 stable support on wet, soggy ground and on crusty snow.
 The pads of the

-hoof actually changes from a thick, fleshy shape in the summer to become
+hoof actually change from a thick, fleshy shape in the summer to

-hard and thin in the winter months.
+hard and thin in the winter.
 Additional winter protection comes

-from the long hair between the "toes" covers the pads so
+from long hair between the toes that covers the pads so

 the animal walks only on the horny rim of the hooves.